Our bucket approach to earning income in retirement

 Workplace benefits – pensions

 My wife and I are both very fortunate to have some workplace pensions to draw from in our future.
-I have not included this in our table above.
 Although these pensions are secure the income from them has yet to be fully determined.

 Personal benefits – working in retirement?

 Isn’t retirement supposed to be about not working?

 My wife knows I never plan to retire in the traditional sense.
 I intend to work as long as I’m physically and mentally able to, into my 60s or beyond.
 This may or may not be for any money at all.